marisarpo/horizons-week02/day5/README.md

 5. **Comments**: Each post will also need to allow users to Comment on Post objects - comments will also be stored as an array on each Post object and contain the comment contents and information on the commenter.

+6. **Bonus: Relative Date**: Using `https://momentjs.com/` figure out a way to add relative time to all of your posts.
+So instead of an absolute date a post would have a date relative to the current date (i.e. posted 5 minutes ago).

-6. **Bonus: Chat**: See *Using Sockets* for more information on how to implement Chat.
+7. **Double Bonus: Chat**: See *Using Sockets* for more information on how to implement Chat.
 You will be adding a chat section to your Facebook site to have a central chat feature for all users on your site.

-7. **Bonus: Relative Date**: Using `https://momentjs.com/` figure out a way to add relative time to all of your posts.
-So instead of an absolute date a post would have a date relative to the current date (i.e. posted 5 minutes ago).

 Yes, it's a lot - but if Mark Zuckerberg can do it, you can too!